lovenets/CS-notebook/leetcode/Top Interview Questions.md

             // s[end] occurs in t
 			count--
         }
-        // If we have redudant characters occuring t, table[char] will be negatie table[s[end]]--
+        // If s contains redundant characters of t, table[char] will be negatie table[s[end]]--
 		end++
 		for count == 0 { // We've found a valid substring